Mun-Min/Project_Two/README.md

 Step 1 : Determining portfolio allocation using Rule of 110

-* The Rule of 110 is a rule of thumb that says the percentage of your money invested in stocks should be equal to 110 minus your age.
-For example, if you are 30 years old the Rule of 110 states you should have 80% of your buying power in stocks and the rest in bonds.
+* The Rule of 110 is a rule of thumb that says the percentage of your money invested in stocks in a retirement portfolio should be equal to 110 minus your age.
+For example, if you are 30 years old, the Rule of 110 states you should have 80% of your portfolio allocated to stocks and the rest in non-stock investments.
+Newer investment advice is to allocate 1-5% of a retirement portfolio towards cryptocurrency investments.
+The remaining allocation should be invested in bonds and real estatement investment trusts (REITs).

     * For the purposes of our project, we decided to also include cryptocurrencies, specifically Bitcoin & Ethereum (two largest cryptocurrencies by marketcap).

     * Assets chosen to be included in portfolio:
       * Top 25 SP500 Stocks (ranked by marketcap)
       * 30-yr Treasury Bond, 10-yr Treasury Bond
       * Bitcoin, Ethereum

 Step 2: Utilize Machine Learning to model Top 25 SP500 stocks for performance in the short-term

-* Models:
+* Machine Learning Models:
   * Facebook's Prophet Model
   * Logistic Regression Model
   * Decision Tree Regressor Model

 Step 3: Monte Carlo projections for stock portfolio performance over the long-term

-* We decided to also include long-term projections to furthur analyze the portfolio
+* We decided to also include long-term projections to furthur analyze the portfolio.

 ## Data Techniques